Dealing with Workplace Misconduct in 2023

 - Violations of health and safety regulations

 In the context of workplace misconduct, these laws and regulations provide a legal framework for employers to manage and address misconduct effectively.
-By understanding and complying with these laws, employers can ensure that they are handling workplace misconduct in a way that is not only effective, but also legally sound.
+By understanding and complying with these laws, employers can ensure that they are handling misconduct in a way that is effective and legally sound.

 - Decreased productivity and performance